loldot/loldot.github.io/_posts/2015-05-29-same-version-across-asms.md

+---
-Title: Maintain the same version no. across multiple .net assemblies
+title: Maintain the same version no. across multiple .net assemblies
-Published: 29/5/2015
+date: 2015-05-29
-Tags: Code
+tags: Code
 ---
 If you want several projects to always have the same version number, this is a pretty neat trick: